-Dosage Form: topical suspension
+Dosage form: topical suspension

-Medically reviewed on Dec 1, 2017
+Medically reviewed by Drugs.com.
+Last updated on Apr 1, 2022.

-Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.For further information about unapproved drugs, click here.
+Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
+Read further information about unapproved drugs.

 Sodium sulfacetamide is a sulfonamide with antibacterial activity while sulfur acts as a keratolytic agent.
 Chemically sodium sulfacetamide is N-[(4-aminophenyl) sulfonyl]-acetamide, monosodium salt, monohydrate.
 The structural formula is:

 Sodium sulfacetamide exerts a bacteriostatic effect against sulfonamide sensitive Gram-positive and Gram-negative microorganisms commonly isolated from secondary cutaneous pyogenic infections.
 It acts by restricting the synthesis of folic acid required by bacteria for growth, by its competition with para-aminobenzoic acid.
 There is no clinical data available on the degree and rate of systemic absorption of this product when applied to the skin or scalp.
 However, significant absorption of sodium sulfacetamide through the skin has been reported.

 The following in vitro data is available but the clinical significance is unknown.
 Organisms that show susceptibility to sodium sulfacetamide are: Streptococci, Staphylococci, E. coli, Klebsiella pneumoniae, Pseudomonas pyocyanea, Salmonella species, Proteus vulgaris, Nocardia and Actinomyces.

 Sulfonamides are known to cause Stevens-Johnson syndrome in hypersensitive individuals.
 Stevens-Johnson syndrome also has been reported following the use of sodium sulfacetamide topically.
 Cases of drug-induced systemic lupus erythematosus from topical sulfacetamide also have been reported.
 In one of these cases, there was a fatal outcome.

-KEEP OUT OF THE REACH OF CHILDREN.
+KEEP OUT OF REACH OF CHILDREN.
+Keep container tightly closed.

-Although rare, sensitivity to sodium sulfacetamide may occur.
-Therefore, caution and careful supervision should be observed when prescribing this drug for patients who may be prone to hypersensitivity to topical sulfonamides.
-If the use of this product produces signs of hypersensitivity or other untoward reactions, discontinue use of the preparation.
+Nonsusceptible organisms, including fungi, may proliferate with the use of this preparation.
+If irritation develops, use of the product should be discontinued and appropriate therapy instituted.
 Patients should be carefully observed for possible local irritation or sensitization during long-term therapy.
 Systemic absorption of topical sulfonamides is greater following application to large, infected, abraded, denuded or severely burned areas.
 Under these circumstances, any of the adverse effects produced by the systemic administration of these agents could potentially occur, and appropriate observations and laboratory determinations should be performed.

 The object of this therapy is to achieve desquamation without irritation, but sodium sulfacetamide and sulfur can cause reddening and scaling of the epidermis.
 These side effects are not unusual in the treatment of acne vulgaris, but patients should be cautioned about the possibility.

-Information for Patients: Patients should discontinue the use of this product if the condition becomes worse or if a rash develops in the area being treated or elsewhere.
-The use of this product also should be discontinued promptly and the physician notified if any arthritis, fever or sores in the mouth develop.
 Avoid contact with eyes, lips and mucous membranes.
+Patients should discontinue the use of this product if the condition becomes worse or if a rash develops in the area being treated or elsewhere.
+The use of this product should also be discontinued promptly and the physician notified if any arthritis, fever or sores in the mouth develop.

-Drug Interactions: This product is incompatible with silver preparations.
+This product is incompatible with silver preparations.

-Carcinogenesis, Mutagenesis and Impairment of Fertility: Long-term animal studies for carcinogenic potential have not been performed on this product to date.
+Long-term studies in animals have not been performed to evaluate carcinogenic potential.
 Studies on reproduction and fertility also have not been performed.
 Chromosomal nondisjunction has been reported in the yeast, Saccharomyces cerevisiae, following application of sodium sulfacetamide.
 The significance of this finding to the topical use of sodium sulfacetamide in the human is unknown.

-Pregnancy:Category C. Animal reproduction studies have not been conducted with this product.
-It is also not known whether this product can affect reproduction capacity or cause fetal harm when administered to a pregnant woman.
-This product should be used by a pregnant woman only if clearly needed or when potential benefits outweigh potential hazards to the fetus.
+Animal reproduction studies have not been conducted with Sodium Sulfacetamide 9% and Sulfur 4.25% Suspension.
+It is not known whether Sodium Sulfacetamide 9% and Sulfur 4.25% Suspension can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Clenia Plus should be given to a pregnant woman only if clearly needed or when potential benefits outweigh potential hazards to the fetus.

-Pediatric Use: Safety and effectiveness in children under the age of 12 years have not been established.
+Safety and effectiveness in children under the age of 12 have not been established.

 Reports of irritation and hypersensitivity to sodium sulfacetamide are uncommon.
 The following adverse reactions, reported after administration of sterile ophthalmic sodium sulfacetamide, are noteworthy: instances of Stevens-Johnson syndrome and instances of local hypersensitivity which progressed to a syndrome resembling systemic lupus erythematosus; in one case a fatal outcome was reported (see WARNINGS).